Flag

 FATF Status

-Turkey is on the FATF List of Countries that have been identified as having strategic AML deficiencies
+Turkey is no longer on the FATF List of Countries that have been identified as having strategic AML deficiencies

 Compliance with FATF Recommendations